 - Concern: What experience with plasma and/or pyrolysis do you have (beyond last year’s research and the prototype you built)?

 - Concern: A highly qualified technical person won’t want to work for a startup.

 - Concern: Is the technology dangerous?
 The STP does not have safety equipment.

 During the questioning I got the distinct impression they were expecting the startup to have:

 - Already developed the technology and hold patents on it

 The questions seemed more political/business oriented than startup/technical oriented.

 One interesting thing is that they did not ask about the technology itself.
 They mentioned that it could be dangerous, that there are many government safety rules and regulations I’d have to follow.
 But no interest in the technology.
 No questions on what resources and steps are involved in building the prototypes and testing.
 No questions on other startups that are developing similar technologies, money they’ve raised.
 One panel member asked how often I’d need to use the gas chromatography equipment.

 Also no interest in the waste problems in China and Hong Kong.
 I think it is very alarming and surprising that China is dumping half or more of it’s waste in rivers, lakes, or various holes in the ground.

 As someone who’s been through the program before told me, “They only care if you’re gonna pay the rent”.
-So, convince them you can pay the rent.
+So, if you want to get in, convince them you can pay the rent.